+- 1. Using a good light and a mirror, inspect the commutator through the openings in the commutator end frame.
+Low or unsteady output may result if the commutator is coated with grease or dirt, or is rough, out of round, or has high mica between the bars.
+If commutator bars are burned an open circuit is indicated. - 2.
+Inspect commutator end of generator for thrown solder, indicating that generator has been overheated due to excessive output.

+Excessive output usually results when the generator field is grounded, either internally of at the regulator.
+If this is indicated, disconnect the wire at "F" terminal of generator or regulator and run engine at medium speed.
+If generator output drops off the regulator is at fault but if output remains high the field is grounded internally in generator.

-- 1. Remove commutator cover band and inspect it for thrown solder.
-Thrown solder indicates that the generator has overheated, probably from excessive output.
-Since thrown solder results in loose or broken connections between armature windings and commutator riser bars, which usually causes burned commutator bars, the generator must be removed for repairs.
-(Par.
-10-28). - 2.
-Inspect commutator.
-If it is rough, worn, out of round, or has high mica between the bars it will require turning down and undercutting of the mica.
-Generator must be removed for this work. - 3.
-Check condition of brushes; make sure they are not binding in holders and that they are resting on the commutator with sufficient tension to give good, firm contact.
+- 3. Check condition of brushes; make sure they are not binding in holders and that they are resting on the commutator with sufficient tension to give good, firm contact.
 Brush leads and screws must be tight.
-If the brushes are worn down to one-half their original length, compared with new brushes, the generator must be removed for installation of new brushes.
-CAUTION: When inspecting brushes do not pull them out of holders against spring tension by pulling on brush leads.
-This may loosen the leads in brushes, causing excessive resistance, heating and open circuits to develop.
-Do not snap brush arms down on brushes as this may chip or crack them. - 4.
-If commutator and brushes are in good condition but dirty, they can be cleaned without removal of generator.
+If the brushes are worn down to one-half their original length, compared with new brushes, the generator must be removed for installation of new brushes. - 4.
+If the commutator or brushes are in bad condition, other than being dirty, the generator should be removed for repairs (par.
+10-28).
+If these parts are only dirty, however, they may be cleaned without removal of generator.

 Clean off any grease with a cloth soaked with carbon tetrachloride or other non-inflammable solvent.
-While engine is running, polish commutator with a brush seating stone or with a strip of 2/0 sandpaper placed over a wooden block having a smooth square end.
-Never use emery cloth, because it will cause arcing, burning and rapid wear of commutator and brushes.
+While engine is running, polish commutator with a brush seating stone or with a strip of 2/0 sandpaper placed over a smooth piece of thin wood.
+Never use emery cloth on the commutator because it will cause arcing, burning, and rapid wear of the brushes.
 After cleaning commutator blow out all dust from generator.